Next time you’re in the mood to dine out, why not skip the reservation and dine out – literally – right in your own backyard?

 Lighting is a key component in creating warmth and ambiance, especially if you plan to use your kitchen during the evening.
 Sure, you need functional lighting, but it’s the added touches that will transform your space.
 Landscape lighting high up in surrounding trees, or lining the edges of the patio, lanterns atop retaining walls or on posts surrounding your dining area.
 The right lighting sets the tone and creates atmosphere.

-If you plan to use your kitchen year-round (and why not!) then you may want to add a covering, like a pergola, to protect you from the elements.
-That gives you additional options, like overhead lighting, even a ceiling fan for cooling or extra circulation.
+If you plan to use your kitchen year-round (and why not!) then you may want to add a covering like a pergola to protect you from the elements.
+That gives you additional options, like adding overhead lighting and even a ceiling fan for cooling or extra circulation.

 And don’t forget the greenery!
 You may take it for granted that there will be plant life outdoors, but bringing plants and flowers into containers in and near your kitchen will add a special touch.